 NDCI, in partnership with the Bureau of Justice Assistance, Office of Justice Programs, U.S. Department of Justice, developed a training program based on Standard IV of the Adult Drug Court Best Practice Standards: Incentives, Sanctions, and Therapeutic Adjustments (ISTA).
 The ISTA training is designed to provide knowledge and skills practice in the creation and/or improvement of an existing treatment court’s incentives, sanctions, and therapeutic adjustments behavior modification program.
 The overall purpose of the training is to help treatment court teams coordinate an effective, research-based strategy and have an integrated response to participant behaviors and compliance using incentives, sanctions, and therapeutic adjustments.

-This training is a virtual, two-day program designed to educate an interdisciplinary team in the theory and application of behavior modification as it applies to an effective adult drug treatment court.
+This training is a two-day program designed to educate an interdisciplinary team in the theory and application of behavior modification as it applies to an effective adult drug treatment court.
 The ISTA training will challenge seasoned court teams to self-assess and receive assistance with taking corrective steps to improve policy, practice, and outcomes.
-Training includes a 90-day follow-up by faculty in the form of a faculty coaching session to observe staff meetings and status hearings, and to provide feedback on progress with implementation plans developed during the training.
+Training includes a 90-day follow-up by faculty in the form of a virtual or in-person faculty coaching session to observe staff meetings and status hearings, and to provide feedback on progress with implementation plans developed during the training.
 The 90-day follow-up is a mandatory component of the training.

 Who should attend?

 This workshop is designed for full treatment court teams.
 Because the workshop is highly interactive and focuses on group decision making and consensus building, best outcomes occur with the attendance of core team members.
 Because of this, NDCI requires the attendance of the following members of the treatment court team:

 - Court coordinator

 Without these core team members, it is unlikely that your team will be accepted.

 The deadline to apply is Friday, December 16, 2022.